kaching-hq/StickySheet/README.md

 ## Advanced usage

 So far we've only looked at the API that offers similar functionality to the default SwiftUI sheet functionality.
-BetterSheet however offers some more advanced possibilities for if you don't want the user to simply dismiss your sheet with a swipe gesture.
+StickySheet however offers some more advanced possibilities for if you don't want the user to simply dismiss your sheet with a swipe gesture.

 For example: